Bolt-Dumbo Transformer: Asynchronous Consensus As Fast As the Pipelined BFT: AllSpark: Fastlane Abstraction and Two-Consecutive-Value BA

-\end{itemize} \end{definition} {\em Remarks}.
-Comparing to atomic broadcast, $\tobc$ do not have the agreement and liveness properties: (i) to compensate the lack of agreement, the notarizability is introduced to guarantee that whenever an honest party outputs a block $\out[j]$ at position $j$, then at least $f+1$ honest ones already output a block at the position $j-1$; (ii) liveness does not exist to any extent, as a trivial implementation actually can be: ``each party remains idle to do nothing, until the abandon interface is invoked and it aborts''; nevertheless, this weakening allows the optimistic path to be easily implementable in the asynchronous setting by simple deterministic protocols.
-Here down below we present two exemplary concise constructions.
+Comparing to $\mathsf{ABC}$, $\mathsf{nw}$-$\mathsf{ABC}$ does not have the exact agreement and liveness properties: (i) notarizability compensates the lack of agreement, as it ensures that whenever a party outputs a block $\out[j]$ at position $j$, at least $f+1$ honest parties already output at the position $j-1$, and in addition, $f+1$ honest parties already receive the protocol scripts carrying the payload of $\out[j]$, so they can extract the block $\out[j]$ once seeing valid $\prf_j$; (ii) liveness is in an optimistic form, which enables simple deterministic implementations of $\mathsf{nw}$-$\mathsf{ABC}$ in the asynchronous setting.

-\ignore{ {\em Remarks}.
-Here are a few remarks on the above definitions: \begin{enumerate} \item The total-order and fairness are actually standard notions borrowed from asynchronous atomic broadcast due to \cite{cachin01, honeybadger}.
-It is worth pointing out that $\tobc$ does not satisfy the standard validity notion of atomic broadcast \cite{cachin01, honeybadger}.
-Recall that the validity of atomic broadcast requires the protocol to make some progresses as long as there are $f+1$ honest nodes have undelivered inputs.
-However, we do not put forth similar notion to $\tobc$.
-It is clear to see that the lack of validity might cause the lack of liveness guarantee.

-\item The strong consistency corresponds a notion that is weaker than the standard agreement property of atomic broadcast.
-To some extent, it is similar to consistency of many blockchains \cite{garay2015bitcoin}, that means any already outputted $\out[j]$ of correct nodes is same, but there is no guarantee to ensure all correct nodes eventually output $\out[j]$.
-Moreover, the strong consistency has another additional security guarantee that whenever a correct node outputs a block $\out[j]$ at position $j$, then at least $2f+1$ correct nodes output the block $\out[j-1]$ at position $j-1$. \item The property of notarizable-log

-\ignore{ \item Block-quality is a critical and non-trivial notion per se: \begin{enumerate} \item It is worth noticing that though many concrete partial-asynchronous atomic broadcast protocols \cite{hotstuff,libra} might trivially meet some properties such as total-order, consistency and notarizable-log even in asynchronous network, they might not satisfy this block-quality property without further extensions. \item We emphasize that fairness and block-quality are fundamentally different notions.
-In fact, one can trivially tune up our $\tobc$ construction in the next subsection to realize either of them but not both. \end{enumerate} }